 Smart AC units are generally ductless, sometimes portable, and can be installed and uninstalled with much less faff than a whole home system.
 If you're thinking of getting one before another heatwave takes hold, we've put together a guide to cover everything you need to know.

 Smart AC units do a lot of the same things as smart thermostats.
 They let you control your cooling device remotely from outside the home or from the sofa, set schedules for when you want cooling to begin, and use smarts such as geofencing to figure out if you're home, away or on your way back, and adjust accordingly.

 The first thing to do before buying a unit is look at your home and determine your needs.
 If you have multiple rooms to cool you will need one for each room.
 A good measurement to keep track of is BTU (British Thermal Units), which measures the power of the unit to cool ‚Äď the higher the number the more powerful the AC is, and the more space it can cool.
 You'll need to know the square footage of the room you're looking to cool ‚Äď about 20 BTU per square foot will mean you can you chill out.
 This chart can help you figure out the perfect combination.

-One of the most popular options is the window-based smart AC.
-These tend to be better at cooling rooms, but you will need to sacrifice some of that skyline view.
-These aren't too difficult to install; you just fit it to your window and plug it in.
+One of the most popular options is a window-based smart AC.
+This is great for cooling a room, but you will need to sacrifice some of that skyline view, as it blocks half your window.
+These aren't too difficult to install; you just fit them to your window and plug them in.

-If you already have an air conditioning unit you're happy with, a better option may be to install a wall mounted AC manager that'll basically turn your existing AC units smart.
-These tend to connect to your existing AC unit via infrared, the same technology your AC's remote control uses to talk to it.
-If you're renting, this can be a good solution.
+If you already have an air conditioning unit you're happy with, a better option may be to install a smart AC controller that'll basically turn your existing unit smart.
+These tend to connect to the unit via infrared, the same technology your AC's remote control uses to talk to it.
+If you're renting, this can also be a good solution.